Tianyi20/category-level-estimation-ROS-noetic/README.md

 This repository is the noetic platform implementation of work: [Single-Stage Keypoint-based Category-level Object Pose Estimation from an RGB Image](https://arxiv.org/abs/2109.06161) by Lin et al., ICRA 2022 (full citation below).

+The demonstration video is: [liquid manipulation with bottle and cup](https://www.youtube.com/watch?v=oPvfIooH5HU)

 Two efforts are made: